 Just like a car, a garage door needs to be adequately washed and cared for.
 Make sure your clients’ garage doors are properly maintained by teaching them how to properly clean them.
 When properly installed and managed, a garage door can typically last up to 20 years.
 However, few homeowners know the basics of garage door upkeep.
 Educating your clients on how they can tighten hardware, inspect rollers, hinges and tracks, and more can drastically increase the health and longevity of their garage doors.

 The average garage door opens and closes roughly 1500 times per year, leading to basic wear and tear over time.
-For garages, it’s possible for the door and track hardware to become loose.
+For garages, there are many reasons why the door and track hardware become loose.
 This creates an imbalance of pressure on each side of the door, resulting in it falling off.
 Check up on your clients’ hardware during your next garage door service call.
 The loose pieces in the track can easily be secured by tightening the loose bolts with a wrench.

 Garage door services must include regular safety checks and inspections for all residential clients.
 Safety is everything in field service, and there are many safety tests you can perform on your clients’ garage doors.
 For example, checking the emergency release feature is critical in creating a safe home environment for your clients.
 When this feature is activated, the door is disconnected from the operator.
 It is very useful in the event that the system is not working properly and something is caught under the door while it is shutting by preventing potential damages.